By Douglas Yeo

 - A Pictorial History of Low Brass Players in the Boston Symphony Orchestra, 1887-1986, International Trombone Association Journal, Volume XIV, Number 4, Fall 1986.

-SELECTED ARTICLES FROM THELASTTROMBONE.COM ABOUT INDIVIDUALS, ENSEMBLES, AND MUSICAL INSTRUMENTS
+SELECTED ARTICLES FROM THELASTTROMBONE.COM ABOUT MUSIC, INDIVIDUALS, ENSEMBLES, AND MUSICAL INSTRUMENTS

 - Remembering a Thanksgiving and New Year’s Day thrill: the McDonald’s All-American High School Band, 1972-1973, TheLastTrombone, November 27, 2021.